dakanji/RefindPlus/BUILDING.md

 ### Build RefindPlus
 - Navigate to your `/Documents/RefindPlus/edk2/000-BuildScript` folder in Finder
+- Open a new Terminal window
-- Drag the `RefindPlusBuilder.sh` file into Terminal
+- Drag the `RefindPlusBuilder.sh` file onto the Terminal window
   - Enter a space and `MyEdits`, or any other branch name, to the end of the line if you want to build on that branch
   - If nothing is entered, the script will build on the default `GOPFix` branch
 - Press `Enter`